Rome

 17th-century palazzo on the Via del Corso, Leading Hotels member, where Italian service reaches its peak.

 Palazzo Roma occupies a 17th-century palazzo on the Via del Corso, the shopping artery linking Piazza del Popolo to the Capitoline.
 We are 300 metres from the Trevi Fountain, 400 from the Pantheon, in a neighbourhood where street noise demands double glazing.
 The rooms blend period frescoes, light marbles and contemporary furniture, with obsessive attention to bed linen and finishes.
-The restaurant offers reimagined Roman cuisine, 24/7 room service available.
+The restaurant offers reinterpreted Roman cuisine, 24/7 room service available.
 The Booking score of 9.6 from 761 reviews reflects impeccable service, typical of the Leading Hotels label.
 From 796 € per night, a coherent rate for this category right in the historic centre ✨

 What makes this hotel unique

-• 9.6/10 Booking score from 761 reviews, in the top 1% of Roman hotels
+• Score 9.6/10 from 761 Booking reviews, in the top 1% of Roman hotels

 • Via del Corso n.337, between Piazza di Spagna (5 min) and Pantheon (6 min)